Carnuntum/tts/README.md

 # tts - text to speech functions using the coqui TTS package

 Some wrapper functions for the coqui tts package to convert a given number of pages from a pdf to audio.
+Tested on WSL2 Ubuntu.
 <br><br>
 Requirements: <br>
 - python tts package (pip install tts or see documentation for coqui TTS)